 - Toss mangoes, shallots, peanuts, cilantro, mint, dried shrimp (if using) and sesame seeds in a large bowl and fold in the purée.
 Salt to taste.

-The Importance of Fiber for Health
+The Importance of Fiber for Health in Livonia MI

 Remember, fiber is an important component of your diet that can go a long way toward improving your gut microbiome.
 This in turn will help prevent health problems associated with leaky gut syndrome.
 Some of the most important byproducts from the fiber fermentation process are short-chain fatty acids like butyrate, propionate and acetate.
 These short-chain fats: